Attendance and Absence

 Regular attendance has a positive impact on all aspects of a young child’s learning and development.
 We want our youngest pupils to develop a regular routine that supports them to feel settled and secure and allows them to benefit fully from the learning opportunities available.

 At Gillespie we believe that good attendance and punctuality in Early Years is just as important as in any other phase improving the outcomes for all children.

 The Deputy Head is the school lead for attendance.

-Where parents intend to take children out of school for any reason, we ask that they request the leave 2 – 4 weeks in advance in writing through completing the ‘Application for Leave in Term Time’ form (obtained from the School Office or downloaded here from the right hand side).
+Where parents intend to take children out of school for any reason, we ask that they request the leave 2 – 4 weeks in advance in writing through completing the ‘Application for Leave in Term Time’ form (obtained from the School Office).
 Any leave of absence will only be authorised in ‘exceptional’ circumstances.
 At Gillespie, holidays in term time are not usually considered to be ‘exceptional’ and therefore will not be authorised.

 See our Attendance & Punctuality policy on the Safeguarding & Policies page.